Join us on Sunday, March 9, for the 2nd event in our 2014 Travelogue Series at B-G:

-Our visitors center remains open year-round, but Lansing Manor is now closing for the Winter following a very successful season - thanks to the more than 10,000 visitors who attended our events, including the annual Quilt Show, Victorian Tea, and Halloween Haunted History Tour!
+Our visitors center remains open year-round, but Lansing Manor is now closed for the winter following a very successful season - thanks to the more than 10,000 visitors who attended our events, including the annual Quilt Show, Victorian Tea, and Halloween Haunted History Tour!

 Please call ahead for directions, inquiries, and special event information, 1-800-724-0309.

-: Open 7 days a week, 10 a.m. to 5 p.m., year-round.
-Closed on Veterans' Day, Thanksgiving Day and the following Friday, Christmas Eve, Christmas Day, New Year's Eve, New Year's Day and Good Friday.
+: Located at 1378 State Route 30, North Blenheim, NY, 12131.
+Open 7 days a week, 10 a.m. to 5 p.m., year-round.
+Closed on Veterans' Day, Thanksgiving Day and the following Friday, Christmas Eve, Christmas Day, New Year's Eve, New Year's Day, Good Friday.

 Housed in a 19th-century dairy barn, the Blenheim-Gilboa Visitors Center has been completely renovated as part of our power projects 25th anniversary.
 State-of-the-art exhibits and interactive displays demonstrate how our power is made and how it’s used.
 Video and computer technology help explain the science of energy and electricity to children and adults alike.
 One of the plant's original turbine rotor blades has recently been put on exhibit on the visitors center's grounds.